Usman Gohar

 CS Ph.D.
 Candidate @ Iowa State University

 Hi!
 I am Usman!
 I am a final-year PhD candidate and F. Wendell Scholar in Computer Science at Iowa State University, advised by Dr. Robyn Lutz in the Laboratory for Software Safety.
-My research interests lie at the intersection of Machine Learning, Software Engineering, AI Safety, and ethics, to address algorithmic harms and enhance responsible AI practices.
-I currently serve as the Section Lead for “Harms to Individuals through AI-Generated Fake Content” for the 2026 International AI Safety Report, a global initiative chaired by Turing Award winner Yoshua Bengio.
-This initiative, led by the UK AISI, unites over 100 leading experts, governments, and organizations to assess the frontier risks posed by advanced AI systems.
+My research interests lie at the intersection of AI Safety and Software Engineering, with a focus on evaluating and mitigating algorithmic harms and improving responsible AI practices.

 My research has focused on creating robust, practical approaches to operationalize AI and software safety within complex, data-driven systems, including advancing fairness, mitigating harms from machine learning and AI, and improving safety assurance for autonomous systems (e.g., drones) and AI systems.
 I’ve published peer-reviewed research in leading venues in software engineering, machine learning, and AI ethics.